cnyahia/CausalImpact/review-bias.md

 ### Randomized Experiment Approach

 To assess the efficacy of double-blind reviews, we can run a *randomized* experiment where randomly selected papers are given double-blind reviews (the remaining reviews are single-blind).
-Then, we can use a t-test to evaluate the difference in review scores between the two groups (double and single).
+Then, we can use a *two sample t-test (independent samples)* to evaluate the difference in review scores between the two groups (double and single).
 We can also stratify the authors in each group according to factors such as the author's country of origin/academic rank/gender and compare the scores between double/single within each stratified class.

 #### Assumptions: